jsteffen/gnt/doc/recodev/README.txt

 - load dictionary map to natural order
 - for each document
 	- create binary feature vector for all words in doc
-- add labek and make problem and save in output file
+- add label and make problem and save in output file

 baseline2:
 - create count feature vector